RUNBGD/RUNBGD/src/pages/agency/index.md

       freelancers besides the core of the agency which is located local.

-      With the understanding of the local economical markets and experience as well deep and bright international network we can offer companies willing to invest in Belgrade and Serbia the knowledge and analysis to either the Serbian market.
+      With the understanding of the local economical markets and experience as well deep and bright international network we can offer companies willing to invest in Belgrade and Serbia the knowledge and analysis to the Serbian, or more specific, the Belgrader market.
   - image: /img/heading-background.jpg
     heading: Community Management
     type: heading